DeHubToken/dehub-nx/libs/angular/ui/README.md

-# angular-pipes
+# angular-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test angular-pipes` to execute the unit tests.
+Run `nx test angular-ui` to execute the unit tests.